 - Where to look?
 The best place to start is between the radiant and the zenith (straight above you in the sky).
-(Once again, the radiant is where the meteors appear to start from.
+(Once again, the radiant is where the meteors appear to start from.)
 See the “point of origin” above.

 - How to look?
 You don’t need any special equipment.
-In fact, binoculars do not work for meteor showers.
-The naked eye is best.
+In fact, binoculars do not work well for meteor showers.
+The naked eye is your best tool!